High temperature AdS black holes are low temperature quantum phonon gases: Thermodynamics of Tangherlini-AdS black holes and the high temperature limit

 As expected, the two intensive variables are not independent of each other, because the first law

 and the Euler homogeneity relation

 hold simultaneously, which implies the Gibbs-Duhem relation

+The complete Euler homogeneity is an outstanding feature of the RPS formalism in contrast to alternative proposals, see, e.g. \cite{visser2022holographic,Cong1}, which included additional variables $P,V$, with the sacrifice of complete Euler homogeneity ($M$ is first order homogeneous in $S, N$ but not in $V$).
+The framework introduced in \cite{visser2022holographic} could be meaningful for the dual CFT in the context of holographic duality, however, in the absence of complete Euler homogeneity, it may cause some problems in understanding black hole phase transitions in a scale independent way, because the law of corresponding states cannot be realized in the presence of $P-V$ variables.
+In the RPS formalism, the law of corresponding states holds perfectly, making the $T-S$ phase transitions scale independent, as we have shown in Refs.\cite{gao2021restricted, gao2022thermodynamics, kong2022restricted} for different black hole solutions.
+Please be reminded that scale independence is a characteristic property that any phase transition should have.

+Let us proceed to analyze the high temperature limit for the Tangherlini-AdS black hole.
 It is preferable to replace the geometric parameter $r_h$ and the coupling {coefficient} $G$ in the above expressions for thermodynamic quantities by a set of independent macro state parameters.
 The standard practice is to take the extensive parameters $(S,N)$ as independent variables and re-express $M$ (understood as the internal energy) and the intensive variables $T,\mu$ as functions in $(S,N)$: $M=M(S,N), T=T(S,N), \mu=\mu(S,N)$.
 However, since the major goal of this work is to analyze the high temperature limit of various thermodynamic quantities, we prefer to take $(T,N)$ as independent variables and rewrite the other macro state functions in terms of these.
 From eqs.\eqref{NG} and \eqref{Tr} it is straightforward to get

 The two branched values for $r_h$ indicate that there are two black hole states at the same temperature, of which the smaller one (i.e. the negative branch) is unstable because it has smaller entropy.
-One can easily check that, in the high temperature limit, the value of the negative branch of $r_h$ goes to zero.
+One can easily check that, in the high temperature limit, the value of the negative branch of $r_h$ goes to zero, and so are the mass and entropy.
 Therefore, in order to study the high temperature limit, we only need to consider the positive branch of $r_h$.
 In this branch, the entropy and the internal energy of the black hole can be rewritten as